Attention deficit hyperactivity disorder

-Attention deficit hyperactivity disorder (ADHD) is a neurobehavioral disorder.
-It’s most commonly diagnosed in childhood, but adults can experience the symptoms of the disorder and be diagnosed, too.
-According to the American Psychiatric Association, 9 percent of school-aged children have ADHD.
-Their statistics also show that 4 percent of U.S. adults have ADHD.
-The most common symptoms of ADHD include an inability to focus, fidgeting or squirming, avoiding tasks or not being able to complete them, and being easily distracted.
+Attention deficit hyperactivity disorder (ADHD) is a neurodevelopmental disorder.
+It’s most commonly diagnosed in childhood, but adults can experience the symptoms of the disorder and be diagnosed as well.
+According to the American Psychiatric Association (APA), an estimated 5 percent of children and 2.5 percent of adults in the United States have ADHD.
+The most common symptoms of ADHD include:

 Researchers have been unable to identify a single cause for ADHD.
-A combination of genes, environmental factors, and possibly diet seem to influence the likelihood a person will be diagnosed with ADHD.
-Many studies suggest genes are the largest factors in determining who develops ADHD and who does not.
+A combination of genes, environmental factors, and possibly diet seem to influence the likelihood of a person developing ADHD.

+Some research suggests genes are the largest factors in determining who develops ADHD.
 After all, genes are the building blocks for our bodies.
 We inherit our genes from our parents.
 Like many disorders or conditions, ADHD may have a strong genetic component.
-For that reason, many scientists focus their research on the exact genes that carry the disorder and how they can be treated.
+For that reason, many scientists focus their research on the exact genes that carry the disorder.

 Twins share lots of things: birthdays, secrets, parents, and grades.
-Unfortunately they also share the risk of having ADHD.
-According to Australian researchers, twins are more likely to have ADHD than singletons.
-Additionally, a child who has an identical twin with ADHD has a three in four chance of also developing ADHD.
+Unfortunately, they also share the risk of having ADHD.
+According to

-Unlike potential environmental causes of ADHD, DNA cannot be changed.
+Unlike potential environmental causes of ADHD, DNA can’t be changed.
 As research has narrowed in on what causes ADHD, scientists recognize the strong role genetics play.
 Therefore, much of the research into ADHD is devoted to understanding genes.
-In 2010, British researchers identified small pieces of DNA that are either duplicated or missing in the brains of children with ADHD.
-These affected genetic segments have also been linked to autism and schizophrenia.
+In 2010,

 Besides DNA, other factors can influence who develops ADHD.
-These risk factors include:
+These include the following:

-- environmental exposure: Exposure to lead may increase a child’s risk for ADHD.
+- Environmental exposure, such as exposure to lead, may increase a child’s risk for ADHD.

-- brain injury: A small number of children who suffer a traumatic brain injury may develop ADHD.
+- A small number of children who suffer a traumatic brain injury may develop ADHD.

-- a mother’s alcohol and tobacco use during pregnancy: A study by the Washington University School of Medicine found that mothers who smoke while pregnant increase their child’s risk for developing ADHD.
-Women who drink alcohol and use drugs during pregnancy also put their child at risk for the disorder.
+studyfound that mothers who smoke while pregnant increase their child’s risk for developing ADHD; women who drink alcohol and use drugs during pregnancy also put their child at risk for the disorder.

-- low birth weight or premature delivery: Babies born before their due date are more likely to have ADHD when they are older.
+- Babies born before their due date are more likely to have ADHD when they’re older, according to this study.

-You may be worried about passing the genes for this disorder to your child.
-Unfortunately, you cannot control whether your child will inherit the genes for ADHD or not.
-But you can control how vigilant you are about your child’s potential symptoms.
+You may be worried about passing the genes for this disorder onto your child.
+Unfortunately, you can’t control whether your child will inherit the genes for ADHD.
+However, you can control how vigilant you are about your child’s potential symptoms.
 Be sure to alert your child’s pediatrician to your personal history of ADHD.
-The sooner you are aware of potential signs of ADHD in your child, the sooner you and your child’s doctor can respond.
-You can begin treatment and therapy early, which may help your child learn to cope with the symptoms of ADHD better.
+The sooner you’re aware of potential signs of ADHD in your child, the sooner you and your child’s doctor can respond.
+You can begin treatment and therapy early, which may help your child learn to better cope with the symptoms of ADHD.